Blendify/blender-manual/trunk/blender_docs/manual/render/post_process/multiview/usage.rst

 Viewport Stereo 3D
 ==================

-When you enable 'Views' in the Render Layer panel, a new area is available in the 3D View properties region.
+When you enable 'Views' in the Render Layer panel, a new area is available in the 3D View Sidebar region.
 In this panel you can pick whether to see the stereo 3D in the viewport, or which camera to see.
 It also allow you to see the Cameras, the Plane and the Volume of the stereo cameras.